 Cause mysqltest not to generate a timing file.
 The effect of this is that the report from each test case does not include the timing in milliseconds as it normally does.

-Do not run unit tests, overriding default behaviour or setting of the
+Do not run unit tests, overriding default behavior or setting of the

 Running of unit tests was enabled from MySQL 5.5.11.

 Do not look for and report errors and warning in the server logs.

 Nparallel threads.
 By default, 1 thread is used.
 Use

 Specify base of port numbers to be used; a block of 10 will be allocated.

 Pshould be divisible by 10; if it is not, it will be rounded down.
 If running with more than one parallel test thread, thread 2 will use the next block of 10 and so on.

 auto, which is also the default, mysql-test-run.plwill allocate a number unique to this host.
 The value may also be given with the environment variable